chinamike65/hugo-tuolesi/content/book3/book3en.md

 Finally, putting the palms together in the heart to "promise to the Sangha" also has three functions: to eliminate the karma of disrespecting the Sangha's treasure.

-Bodhisattva is the holy Sangha; Arahants and transcendent Dharma protectors belong to the Sangha; get the blessings of Sangha, get the blessings of Bodhisattvas, Arahants, and transcendent Dharma protectors; eliminate the karma of the mind, which is the karma generated by the mind, such as greed , anger, clinging to wrong views, etc.
+Bodhisattva is the holy Sangha; Arhats and transcendent Dharma protectors belong to the Sangha; get the blessings of Sangha, get the blessings of Bodhisattvas, Arhats, and transcendent Dharma protectors; eliminate the karma of the mind, which is the karma generated by the mind, such as greed, anger, clinging to wrong views, etc.

 146